On the Duality of Coverings in Hilbert Geometry: Duality of Funk Measures

 \section{Duality of Funk Measures}

 In this appendix, we present proofs of the Funk Holmes--Thompson polarity identities stated in Lemma~\ref{lem:funk-HT-polarity}.
 These identities were proved by Faifman~\cite{Fai24}.
 We include the simple volume proof for completeness, and we present our area proof as an elementary alternative to Faifman's proof.
+(Yet another proof based on a cone-based formulation of Funk volumes was presented in~\cite{ArM26arxiv}.)

 We begin by presenting several useful definitions and technical results on the effects of linear and projective transformations on measures.
 Given an invertible linear operator $L$ on $\RE^d$, let $L^T$ denote its transpose and $\det(L)$ its determinant.
 The \emph{cofactor} of $L$ is defined by